cassandra-soong/finrl-deepseek-stock-prediction/scrape/README.md

 # 📰 Nvidia Financial News Scraper

 This project is a Python-based web scraping tool that collects financial news articles and Reddit posts related to **NVIDIA (NVDA)** from multiple online sources.
 It is designed to extract relevant information such as timestamps, full article text, sources, and links and store it in a structured CSV file.
-The script runs automatically every 13 hours using a **GitHub Actions workflow**, making it ideal for future sentiment analysis.
+The script runs automatically every 13 hours, making it ideal for future sentiment analysis.

 ---